banovka/Simple-RPN-calculator/README.md

 to fulfil the dependencies.

-It can only do addition, subtraction, multiplication and division.
+It can only do addition, subtraction, multiplication and division and a few basics more.
 Don't expect too much...

 It might be useful in a school context to explain RPN.